 Dimensions

-Any dimension should have the following properties: name
+Any dimension should have the following parameters: name, sql, and type.

 Parameters